 - understanding the court process;

-- give evidence in court;
+- giving evidence in court;

-- understand what you are charged with;
+- understanding what you are charged with;

 - understand that the proceedings is for the purpose of determining whether you committed the offence you are charged with.